ThePenitentTextures1/KH1-Gummi-Manager/README.md

 Clicking on a blueprint in blueprint_listbox will cause the Model to load that blueprint as blueprint_data.
 From there, the Model checks the byte at 0x00 of the blueprint_data to determine how many Gummi Blocks are used in the blueprint.
 Then the Model goes to 0x6C of blueprint_data and stores each 12-byte block of Gummi Block data (ONLY as many as are indicated by the byte at 0x00 of blueprint_data; E.G. if the byte reads 0x0B, store the first 11 blocks of Gummi Block data.) as gummi_blocks_raw.
 The Model then reads the 4th byte of every Gummi Block as its Gummi ID, and sorts the entire list by Gummi ID and stores the re-ordered list as gummi_blocks.

-Once that's complete, the GUI reads gummi_blocks, counts the number of times each Gummi ID appears in the list, and then, in the gummi_treeview, displays the information for each Gummi ID that's found in gummi_blocks, including its name in the "Gummi Block" column (discerned using the gummi_block_names list in Gummi_Block_Info.py), the Type in the "Type" column ("Chest" or "Design", else "Common"), the quantity used in the blueprint in the "Required" column, and the quantity available in the Gummi Inventory in the "Inventory" column (found at 0x9BA8 + Gummi ID -1; Gummi ID 0x00 is Null and should be ignored by the program).
+Once that's complete, the GUI reads gummi_blocks, counts the number of times each Gummi ID appears in the list, and then, in the gummi_treeview, displays the information for each Gummi ID that's found in gummi_blocks, including its name in the "Gummi Block" column (discerned using the gummi_block_names list in Gummi_Block_Info.py), the Type in the "Type" column ("Chest", "Design", or "Chest/Design", else "Common"), the quantity used in the blueprint in the "Required" column, and the quantity available in the Gummi Inventory in the "Inventory" column (found at 0x9BA8 + Gummi ID -1; Gummi ID 0x00 is Null and should be ignored by the program).

 The "Export Blueprint" button should cause the Model to export blueprint_data as a .kh1blueprint file.